OpenCageData/leaflet-opencage-geocoding/README.md

 ## Customizing

-By default, when a geocoding result is found, the control will center the map on it and place a marker at its location.
-This can be customized by overwriting the control's markGeocode function, to perform any action desired.
+By default, when a geocoding result is found, the control will centre the map on it and place a marker at its location.
+This can be customised by overwriting the control's markGeocode function to perform any action desired.

 For example: